dannylarge144/arduinomorse/README.md

 # arduinomorse
 This was an unnassessed piece of coursework for university.
-It runs on an ardino.
+It runs on an Arduino Uno.
 It converts morse strings to plaintext and vice-versa.